Mud (village): Places of interest

 Mud is a convenient base for visiting the Pin Valley National Park.
 Trails from Mud head north and west to the National Park, west to Kullu district via the Pin Parbati Pass, and south to Kinnaur district via the Pin Bhaba Pass.

 The Pin Valley is a cold desert with alpine pasture or dry alpine scrub forest.
 Located at a high altitude with the upper reaches being largely unexplored, the area is home to several endangered species including the snow leopard.
 About 20 species of birds and animals are found in the National Park, some of which may be seen in the Pin valley near Mud.
 These include Ibex, Chhumurthi horse, Bharal, Red fox, Marten, Weasel, Pika, Snow Cock, Bearded vulture, Chukor, Golden Eagle, Griffon, Yellow-billed Chough, Raven etc.

 Mud has two Buddhist nunneries, meditation caves and shelters.
 These belong to the Nyingmapa school, the oldest of the four major schools of Tibetan Buddhism.
 These are located on the Killung Nala, a small stream that meets the Pin River at Mud.

 Mud is the last village on the trekking trails to the Kullu valley and to Kinnaur district.
 Both routes start along the left bank of the Pin River.
 After about 12 km the trail reaches Chhochhden Camp at the confluence of 3 nallahs.
 The ruins of Lyungti Khar, a fort built by the Kullu Rajas, is nearby.
 One trail heads west towards the Pin Parbati Pass (elev.
 5,319 m and down the Parbati valley to Manikaran and Kullu.
-This trek usually takes 5-7 days.
+This trek usually takes 5 to 7 days.